Wednesday, December 15, 2010

 The reason that I feel like a long haul trucker is that when I arrived at work today and parked my brand spanking new mini van the odometer read 6314 miles.
 A mere 61 days old and I am averaging a little over 105 miles per day.
 That is a lot of mileage for someone that has a commute to work that is measured in FEET!

 Most of the mileage accumulated making 2 trips to Florida.
 The first was for a wedding at the beginning of July, the second was last Thursday, returning our daughter Lindsay to college in Jacksonville.
 I drove Pittsburgh to Jacksonville, moved her into her dorm room, and drove back home to Pittsburgh in 36 hours.
 Then I drove to Maumee Ohio, near Toledo the very next day for the Checker Open House.
 Checker is our favorite wholesale distributor and I was scheduled to give a lecture on Sunday and demonstrate my new Creative Grid ruler to other shop owners on Monday.
-It was great fun - even if it did require an additional 3 1/2 hours of driving- each way!
+It was great fun - even if it did require an additional 3 1/2 hours of driving- each way

 This is a wholesale event for shop owners only.